-You'll need to have graduated recently (or be due to graduate in the next year) with a 2.2 undergraduate degree or above (for our IT Programme this needs to be in Computer Science) and have some work experience (ideally in a business background but this is not essential.
+You'll need to have graduated recently (or be due to graduate in the next year) with a 2.2 undergraduate degree or above (for our IT Programme this needs to be in Computer Science) and have some work experience, ideally in a business background but this is not essential.

 I have a disability.
 Can I apply?

 Yes!
 We encourage applications from candidates from a range of backgrounds, including those with disabilities.
-We are a disability confident employer and are committed to creating a supportive and inclusive environment.
-We make adjustments wherever possible, to make sure our colleagues have their diverse needs met.
+We are a disability confident employer and are committed to interviewing any applicant with a disability that meets the minimum criteria for our vacancies.

-Disabled applicants can find advice about recruitment and selection processes, how to manage their disability in the workplace and links to useful resources at myplusstudentsclub.com/
+Disabled applicants can find advice about recruitment and selection processes, how to manage their disability in the workplace and links to useful resources at MyPlus Students’ ClubOpens in new window

 What happens at the end of the programme?